Saint Library

 Moral Theology Published

-Publishes the first edition of his Theologia Moralis, which will go through nine editions in his lifetime — a systematic reorientation of Catholic moral theology away from Jansenist severity toward the conviction that a merciful God always inclines toward the charitable interpretation of a penitent's situation.
+Publishes the first edition of his Theologia Moralis, which will go through nine editions in his lifetime — a systematic reorientation of Catholic moral theology away from Jansenist severity, advancing the principle of equiprobabilism: when two moral opinions are equally probable, a confessor may follow the more lenient.

 1759